Programme 1995 – Les Miserables

 The mother of three, Wynne has travelled three hours for every rehearsal and considers it a real privilege to be part of such a special production and to play the important role of Fantine.

 The Society welcomes her most warmly.
-“When I auditioned,” says Wynne, “I sand ‘I Dreamed a Dream’ and hearing the wealth of talent, I gave up all hope and put that dream firmly to the back of my mind.
+“When I auditioned,” says Wynne, “I sang ‘I Dreamed a Dream’ and hearing the wealth of talent, I gave up all hope and put that dream firmly to the back of my mind.
 I was absolutely delighted when I was recalled – and have totally enjoyed every minute of this challenging production.”

 Having played only one role before in a Central Hawke’s Bay production of “South Pacific”, my experience is negligible – but my desire is great – so here goes!!